puhan63/policesentiment/README.md

 # policesentiment
-PROJECT BACKGROUND
+**PROJECT BACKGROUND**

 As part of the Chicago Police Department's reform process,Chicago residents were delivered short surveys through digital ads.
 The surveys asked residents how safe they feel and how much trust they have in the police.
 Information collected also included demographics, including sex, race, education, and income level.

-This project thoroughly analyzes and snythesizes this data in order to uncover critical insightsthat will improvethe relationship between the Chicago Police Department and its citizens.
+This project thoroughly analyzes and snythesizes this data in order to uncover critical insights that will improve the relationship between the Chicago Police Department and its citizens.

 Insights and recommendations are provided on the following key areas: